 KUNDALINI

 The yoga which awakes energy in your spine is kundalini yoga.
 This yoga includes meditation, breathing techniques which contain alternate nostril breathing, chanting, as well as yoga poses.
 These postures are done with intense breathwork.
 These physically and mentally challenging practices look a bit different from your typical yoga classes.
 It is good for the one searching for spiritual practice and wanting something more than a workout.
-They can enjoy kundalini yoga because it even concentrates on inspirational energy, breathwork, meditation.
-The goal of this yoga is to release the untapped energy, bringing you a higher level of self -awareness, to break through the internal barriers.
+They can enjoy kundalini yoga because it even concentrates on inspirational energy, breathwork, and meditation.
+The goal of this yoga is to release the untapped energy, bringing you a higher level of self-awareness, to breaking through the internal barriers.

 YIN

-So these are the nine types of yoga for beginners.
-Give a try to these nine different types of yoga styles and get super fit and healthy.
+These are the nine types of yoga for beginners.
+Try these nine different Yoga Types for Beginners